przewnic/TicTacToeJS/README.md

 # TicTacToeJS

-Implementation of classic TicTacToe game is JavaScript
+Implementation of classic TicTacToe game in JavaScript

 Play the game <a href="https://przewnic.github.io/TicTacToeJS/">here</a>!